 Applicants must hold a Master's degree, or equivalent (e.g. German Diploma), in life or natural sciences (e.g. biology, biochemistry, biotechnology, physics, chemistry, pharmacy or related fields), in mathematics or computer sciences.
 Applicants with a state examination in pharmacy can be admitted to work on pharmaceutical/chemical projects.
 The date of award of the Master's (or diploma, state examination) degree must not be more than 4 years ago (i.e. 4 years before the above-mentioned application deadline).

 Applications are also welcome, if the required degree has not yet been awarded by the time of application.
-However, it has to be awarded before fellowships commence in October.
+However, it has to be awarded before positions commence in October.

 Adequate English proficiency: Applicants who are not native English speakers should demonstrate an adequate competence of the English language by one of the following options: 1) acceptable results in an internationally recognized test (e.g. TOEFL, IELTS) or 2) proven higher education in English or 3) reasonably long stay in an English speaking country or 4) simply demonstrating your English language abilities during presentations and interviews in Münster.
 Please note: Although an English proficiency test (TOEFL, IELTS) is not required it is very important that you CAN communicate well enough in spoken and written English.
 Knowledge of the German language is not required.

 Students from Münster are also welcome to apply.
-Please note: Students who are already working in a group of a CiM-IMPRS member (see list of members on this page under "Faculty") are eligible for a fellowship only if they will join a different CiM-IMPRS group for their PhD.
+Please note: Students who are already working in a group of a CiM-IMPRS member (see list of members on this page under "Faculty") are eligible for a position only, if they will join a different CiM-IMPRS group for their PhD.
 If you have questions concerning this rule please contact us by e-mail cim-imprs.